Semi-trailer truck: United Kingdom

-The vehicle was built after Denby Transport believed they had found a legal-loophole in the present UK law to allow the Eco-Link to be used on the public roads.
-The relevant legislation concerned the 1986 Road Vehicles Construction and Use Regulations.
+The vehicle was built after Denby Transport believed they had found a legal loophole in the present UK law to allow the Eco-Link to be used on the public roads.
+The relevant legislation concerned the Road Vehicles (Construction and Use) Regulations 1986.
 The 1986 regulations state that "certain vehicles" may be permitted to draw more than one trailer and can be up to 85 ft.
 The point of law reportedly hinged on the definition of a "towing implement", with Denby prepared to argue that the second trailer on the Eco-Link was one.
 The Department for Transport were of the opinion that this refers to recovering a vehicle after an accident or breakdown, but the regulation does not explicitly state this.

 During BTAC performance testing the Eco-Link was given an "excellent" rating for its performance in maneuverability, productivity, safety and emissions tests, exceeding ordinary semi-trailer trucks in many respects.
 Reportedly, private trials had also shown the Denby vehicle had a 20% shorter stopping distance than conventional semi-trailer trucks of the same weight, due to having extra axles.
 The active steer system meant that the Eco-Link had a turning circle of 41 ft, the same as a conventional semi-trailer truck.

 Although the Department for Transport advised that the Eco-Link was not permissible on public roads, Denby Transport gave the Police prior warning of the timing and route of the test drive on the public highway, as well as outlining their position in writing to the Eastern Traffic Area Office.
-On 1 December 2009 Denby Transport were preparing to drive the Eco-Link on public roads, but this was cut short because the Police pulled the semi-trailer truck over as it left the gates in order to test it for its legality "to investigate any... offenses which may be found".
-The Police said the vehicle was unlawful due to its length and Denby Transport was served with a notice by the Vehicle and Operator Services Agency (VOSA) inspector to remove the vehicle from the road for inspection.
-Having returned to the yard, Denby Transport was formally notified by Police and VOSA that the semi-trailer truck could not be used.
+On 1 December 2009 Denby Transport were preparing to drive the Eco-Link on public roads, but this was cut short because the police pulled the semi-trailer truck over as it left the gates in order to test it for its legality "to investigate any ... offences which may be found".
+The police said the vehicle was unlawful due to its length and Denby Transport was served with a notice by the Vehicle and Operator Services Agency (VOSA) inspector to remove the vehicle from the road for inspection.
+Having returned to the yard, Denby Transport was formally notified by police and VOSA that the semi-trailer truck could not be used.
 Neither the Eco-Link, nor any other B-Train, have since been permitted on UK roads.
 However, this prompted the Department for Transport to undertake a desk study into semi-trailer trucks, which has resulted in the longer semi-trailer trial which commenced in 2012.